epics-extensions/ChannelArchiver/RecoverIndex/Readme.txt

 This is a python-based tool for recovering a missing or broken index file, by reconstructing it from data files.

-It was contributed by Noboru Yamamoto, (noboru.yamamoto\@kek.jp).
+It was contributed by Noboru Yamamoto, (noboru.yamamoto\@kek.jp), for which I would like to thank him.

 Beginning with version 2-1-1 of the ChannelArchiver toolset, the DATA and INFO blocks in the binary data files have been marked with 4-ASCII character magic IDs 'DATA' and 'INFO'.
+Consequently the tool will only work with data files created by archiver tools from that or later versions.

-This index recovery tool searches the data files for these markers, and attempts to create an index file.
+This index recovery tool searches the data files for these block markers, and attempts to create an index file.
 The mechanism will likely fail if your PV names include 'DATA' or 'INFO', or if your PV data itself happens to contain those strings,